 Another difference between LCL and FCL shipping is the way your goods are delivered to you.

 With FCL shipments, goods are delivered in the shipping container, which will be fixed to the back of a large truck.
 Unless you have paid more for a Hiab or side-loading truck (a truck which can lift the container to the floor and back onto the truck), the container can’t be lowered onto the ground for unloading.

 You’ll usually have three hours to unload your goods from the container – six feet above the ground – before the truck drives away, meaning you’ll need a forklift (or extra personnel) for assistance.
 Alternatively you could source a warehouse to unload the container and transport the goods to you on pallets in a standard curtain-sided trailer or similar vehicle to suit your requirements.

 On the other hand, LCL shipments are usually delivered using a standard curtain-sided trailer and will usually be palletised, which makes them easier to unload.
-You’ll also have the flexibility of requesting a smaller truck for delivery if your premises has restricted access, or a tail-lift delivery for lowering goods to the floor, if you don’t want to unload by hand or have a forklift.
+You’ll also have the flexibility of requesting a smaller truck for delivery if your premises has restricted access, or a tail-lift delivery for lowering goods to the floor, if you don’t want to unload by hand or don’t have access to a forklift.

 LCL shipments are handled at various points through the shipping process.
 They are first loaded onto a truck at the point of collection, then unloaded into a warehouse at the port before being loaded into a shared container.
 When they arrive, this process happens in reverse.

 LCL shipping rates are calculated by volume, i.e. the amount of space in cubic metres (CBM) your goods take up.
 These rates will vary according to demand for container space and the times of year.
 The more container volume you need for your shipment, the more you will pay.

 LCL shipping rates do also take weight into account.
 However, this typically has far less bearing on the overall cost than volume, simply because container ships can handle huge amounts of weight.